- Search The Registry

-From in San Antonio, Texas, he received a Bachelor of Arts from UCLA in 1936.
-During that time he ran track for UCLA and won a Bronze medal in a 400-meter race in the 1936 Berlin Olympics.
-In 1937, Lu Valle earned a Master of Arts and Ph.D. in 1940 from the California Institute of technology.
+From San Antonio, Texas, he received a Bachelor of Arts from UCLA in 1936.
+During that time, he ran track for UCLA and won a Bronze medal in a 400-meter race in the 1936 Berlin Olympics.
+In 1937, Lu Valle earned a Master of Arts and a Ph.D.
+1940 from the California Institute of Technology.

-In 1959 he became Director of Basic Research for Fairchild Camera and Instrument in Syosset, New York.
-Since 1975 Dr. Lu Valle served as Laboratory Administrator for undergraduate chemistry labs for the Department of Chemistry at Stanford University.
-Dr. Lu Valle's areas of research focus on photochemistry, electron diffraction, and magnetic resonance.
+In 1959, he became Director of Basic Research for Fairchild Camera and Instrument in Syosset, New York.
+Since 1975, Dr. Lu Valle has served as Laboratory Administrator for undergraduate chemistry labs for the Department of Chemistry at Stanford University.
+Dr. Lu Valle's research focuses on photochemistry, electron diffraction, and magnetic resonance.

 Dr. James Lu Valle died on January 30, 1993, of a heart attack while vacationing in New Zealand.